 Using the WACC calculator

-Our online Weighted Average Cost of Capital calculator helps you easily calculate the cost of raising capital for your business.
+Our online Weighted Average Cost of Capital calculator helps you easily calculate the cost of raising capital of any business.
 Simply enter the cost of raising capital through equity, debt, and the corporate tax the business operates under.

 The calculator will then output the Weighted Average Cost of Capital, which is then often used as a discount rate for NPV calculations and discounted cash flow analysis.